What’s the Ideal Class Size and Teacher to Student Ratio?

 Cost of hiring

 One of the biggest drawbacks of reducing class sizes is cost.
 A lower teacher to student ratio means schools will have to invest in more teachers.
 At public schools funded by the taxpayer, this can be a contentious issue.

 Another incurred cost from smaller class sizes comes in the form of building and maintenance.
 Smaller class sizes mean more classrooms are required in each school.
 If the school doesn’t have the space, they may have to invest in building more – bringing added costs to the school.

 Some people suggest that in hiring more teachers, you lessen the chance of each child getting a good education.
 With only so many quality teachers out there, you risk lowering the quality of hire if you are required to bring more in.

 Class Sizes: Private Schools vs Public Schools

-One of the most important ways in which private schools differentiate themselves from public is the size of each class.
+One of the most important ways in which private schools differentiate themselves from public schools is the size of each class.
 A public school may have a class filled with as many as 30 students, particularly in cities and busy urban areas.
 A private school puts greater emphasis on smaller class sizes of around 20 and often even fewer.